-When I was growing up, it was on nearly every menu of any self-respecting restaurant.
+When many of us were growing up, it was on nearly every menu of any self-respecting restaurant.
 There was French Onion soup, and the second choice was Soup du Jour (soup of the day).

 Maybe because it was “French” and that they were supposed to be the epicenter of the culinary world, but nothing screamed “gourmet” louder than the presentation of a glazed earthenware crock, full of steaming rich, mahogany brown broth, chocked full of caramelized onions and topped with a crouton raft of bubby, golden brown cheese.

-It was a meal all unto itself and one that I’ve personally loved.
+It was a meal all unto itself and one that we’ve personally loved.

-After I graduated from the Culinary Institute of America, and while French Onion Soup was still on most menus, there was a time I used the French Onion Soup Litmus Test as a kitchen quality check.
-If they couldn’t get THAT right, I had little confidence that they could master anything more complicated on the menu.
+While French Onion Soup was still on most menus, there was a time culinary educators used the French Onion Soup Litmus Test as a kitchen quality check.
+If students couldn’t get THAT right, they had little confidence that they could master anything more complicated on the menu.

 Nowadays, you rarely see this classic soup on American menus.
 It’s almost become a cliché.
 When it DOES turn up on a menu, it’s quite often rather “meh”.
 Lacking any number of “essentials” (like onions), and even more likely, too salty or artificial tasting from the use of a poor-quality commercial paste or powder instead of a quality stock.